Percolation Framework of the Earth's Topography: Abstract

 \section{Abstract}

-Climate change and global warming threaten our society through impacts on social and natural resources; it is associated with, e.g., rising sea level.
-Earth's surface land topography and ocean bathymetry play a central role in the dynamical evolution of seas, especially, regarding to the changes of the sea level.
-Here we develop an approach based on networks and percolation theory to study the geometrical features of Earth.
-We find some evidence for abrupt transition occurred during the evolution of the Earth's relief network, indicative of a continental/cluster aggregation.
-We apply finite size scaling analysis based on coarse-graining procedure to show that the observed transition is most likely to be discontinuous.
-Furthermore, we detect the potential influenced areas in response to the sea-level rise.
-Our analysis is based on high resolution, 1 arc-minute, ETOPO1 global relief records.
-The framework presented here not only provides a new perspective on identifying the critical nodes of high risk in (near) future sea-level rise due to the global climate changes that have started to govern our Earth, but also facilitates the understanding of the geometrical phase transition which has been shown to occur at the present mean sea level on Earth.
+Self-similarity and long-range correlations are the remarkable features of the Earth’s surface topography.
+Here we develop an approach based on percolation theory to study the geometrical features of Earth.
+Our analysis is based on high-resolution, 1 arc min, ETOPO1 global relief records.We find some evidence for abrupt transitions that occurred during the evolution of the Earth’s relief network, indicative of a continental/cluster aggregation.
+We apply finite-size-scaling analysis based on a coarse-graining procedure to show that the observed transition is most likely discontinuous.
+Furthermore, we study the percolation on two-dimensional fractional Brownian motion surfaces with Hurst exponent $H$ as a model of long-range correlated topography, which suggests that the long-range correlations may play a key role in the observed discontinuity on Earth.
+Our framework presented here provides a theoretical model to better understand the geometrical phase transition on Earth, and it also identifies the critical nodes that will be more exposed to global climate change in the Earth’s relief network.